 Marco started Ostblog in 2007 (first under the name Unblogbar, since 2012 under its current name).
-He is a member of the journalist network n-ost and chairman of the human rights organisation Libereco – Partnership for Human Rights.
+He is a member of the Network for Reporting on Eastern Europe (n-ost).

 Philipp Lausberg was born in Munich and spent his childhood years in the complacent atmosphere of 1990s Upper Bavaria.
 On holidays one would go to the Toscana or the South of France rather than Siberia or the Donbass.
 But impressed by the intensity of music and history of Russia and inspired by a multilingual family friend he took up learning Russian at the age of 16.
 In the same year he visited a friend in winterly Eastern Ukraine.
 Snowy Kharkiv was in a pitiful state at the time, but the warmth of the people and the craziness of his experiences there have pulled him back to the post-Soviet space time and again.